autopartsource/aceslint/README.md

 #Database Creation
-VCDB_schema.sql contains the table creation SQL statements for making an empty VCdb on a MySQL server. load_VCDB_tables.sql contains the script that imports tab-delimited text data files into database structure.
-AutoCare.org offer
-"ascii text" as one of the download options to its subscribers.
+The VCdb ("Vehicle Configuration database") is published by AutoCare.org to subscribers on a monthly basis.
+The database contains 73 tables.
+Several different file formats are provided by AutoCare.
+We (AutoPartSource) use the "ASCII Text" version.
+It consists of 73 individual tab-delimited text files that are named like: "20170127_BaseVehicle.txt".
+These files are delivered in a zip container.
+The shell script "rename_VCDB_import_files.sh" will rename all the text files to the generic table names that the database inporter script "load_VCDB_tables.sql" expects.
+VCDB_schema.sql contains the table creation SQL statements for making an empty VCdb on a MySQL server.